 The RIAS Directory of Architectural Practices provides information on Scotland’s architects and the many projects they have worked on, from housing extensions to multi-million pound developments.

 RIAS Consultancy provides an impartial and multi-disciplinary source of advice to clients of the construction industry consistent with their level of knowledge and experience of construction procurement.

-The Clients Advisory Service can help you to select an architect for your project, from extensions through to large-scale building developments.
+The Client Advisory Service can help you to select an architect for your project, from extensions through to large-scale building developments.

-For members of the public who are having problems with their architect, or are looking for advice on mediation and resolving issues view information on Dispute Resolution.
+For members of the public who are having problems with their architect, or are looking for advice on mediation and resolving issues, the RIAS offers a Dispute Resolution service.